piking77420/Xnor/CONVENTIONS.md

 #### Templates and Casts

-Never put extra spaces in template declarations.
+Always put one extra space in template declarations.

 Always put one after a C-style cast.
 However, as stated in [the Casting section](#casting), you should use C++ casts, and because these are in a function-style form, an extra space isn't necessary.